LassoSoft/LassoGuide/lasso_guide_source/operations/images-multimedia.rst

       -type='audio/mp3')

-If the code above is stored in a file named "ArtOfNoise.lasso" at the root of the Web serving folder then the sound file could be accessed with the following ``<a>`` tag::
+If the code above is stored in a file named "ArtOfNoise.lasso" at the root of the web serving folder then the sound file could be accessed with the following ``<a>`` tag::

     <a href="/ArtOfNoise.lasso">Art of Noise Song</a>